mjordan/ocr_rest/README.md

 Logging is enabled by default but can be turned of by setting the value of $log_enabled in config.php to false.

+# Load distribution / horizontal scaling

+The OCR server provides a simple mechanism for defining a list of 'alternates,' which are URLs to other OCR server /page endpoints.
+Although the server itself does not perform any load balancing or redirection of requests, it can provide to clients either the entire list of alternates or a single, randomly chosen alternate from the list.
+The entire list of alternates is available at http://serverhost.example.com/ocr_rest/alternates, and a single, randomly chosen alternate URL is available at http://serverhost.example.com/ocr_rest/alternate.
+In the first case, the response body contains all defined alternates separated by newlines (i.e., one per line) for easy parsing by client scripts; in the second case, the response body contains a single alternate's URL.

+Clients that use alternates should issue the appropriate GET request (either for the entire list or for a single URL) *before* the initial PUT request, and use the same alternate URL for all subsequent requests.

+If no alternates are defined in config.php, requests for alternates return a 204 No Content code.

 # To do

 * Add more error detection and handling.